 The quality of decoupling achieved through these methods also exhibits distinct characteristics.
 Jacobian decoupling performance depends on the chosen reference frame, with optimal decoupling at low frequencies when aligned at the center of stiffness, or at high frequencies when aligned with the center of mass.
 Systems designed with coincident centers of mass and stiffness may achieve excellent decoupling using this approach.
-Modal decoupling offers good decoupling across all frequencies, though its effectiveness relies on the accuracy of the system model, with discrepancies potentially resulting in significant off-diagonal elements.
-The diagonal elements typically manifest as second-order low-pass filters, facilitating straightforward control design.
+Modal decoupling offers good decoupling across all frequencies, though its effectiveness relies on the model accuracy, with discrepancies potentially resulting in significant off-diagonal elements.
 SVD decoupling can be implemented using measured data without requiring a model, with optimal performance near the chosen decoupling frequency, though its effectiveness may diminish at other frequencies and depends on the quality of the real approximation of the response at the selected frequency point.